audioxide/data/data/posts/20180906-reviews-idles-joy-as-an-act-of-resistance.md

   fast-paced as one might expect of punk rock, but they retain a weight that often gets lost in the blasts of drums and guitars synonymous with the genre.
 week: 162
+blurb: Joy as an Act of Resistance is refreshingly sincere and positive in a time where artists are finding it easy to sensationalise and despair.
 ---
 author: André
 review: >-